 Skip to main content

-Storage Aware Scheduling
+Storage Aware Scheduling with Docker Compose

 Pre-requisites

-We will use Docker to run a ServerlessLLM cluster in this example.
+We will use Docker Compose to run a ServerlessLLM cluster in this example.
 Therefore, please make sure you have read the Docker Quickstart Guide before proceeding.

 Usage